berrli/GPU_Training/course/lessons/00_setup.md

 ```bash
 curl -sSL https://install.python-poetry.org | python3 -
 ```
-> [!NOTE]
+!!! note
-> Poetry can be uninstalled with `curl -sSL https://install.python-poetry.org | python3 - --uninstall`.
+    Poetry can be uninstalled with `curl -sSL https://install.python-poetry.org | python3 - --uninstall`.

 All of the user-level requirements can be installed via Poetry with the command:
 ```bash
 poetry install
 ```
-> [!NOTE]
+!!! note
-> `poetry install` needs to be ran from within the training course repo.
+    `poetry install` needs to be ran from within the training course repo.
 If you havnt then you need to clone this repo with `git clone https://github.com/berrli/GPU_Training` and then navigate to its root with `cd GPU_Training`

-> [!NOTE]
+!!! note
-> You can check that the installation has been successful by running `poetry run cuda_check`, which should return the number of CUDA devices that are currently avaiable, such as `Number of CUDA devices: 1`.
+    You can check that the installation has been successful by running `poetry run cuda_check`, which should return the number of CUDA devices that are currently avaiable, such as `Number of CUDA devices: 1`.
 If you want to find out more information about the device that is connected you can run a command such as `nvidia-smi` for a NVIDIA GPU.

 ## Helpful Auxiliary Software